JNIL 2nd Nutrition Research Designs and Methods Workshop

-The workshop will be held from February 4-9, 2023 at the Dead Sea Marriott Resort & Spa in Jordan.
-This will be preceded by a weekly online preparatory and reading period from January 3 - February 3, 2023.
+The workshop was held from February 4-9, 2023 at the Dead Sea Marriott Resort & Spa in Jordan.
+This was preceded by a weekly online preparatory and reading period from January 3 - February 3, 2023.

 The overall goal of the workshop is to train upcoming Jordanian scientists on the rigor of research methodology and enhance skills in conceptualization, development and implementation and analysis of robustly designed quantitative research protocols.

 The specific objectives of the workshop are to:

 - Identify the basic concepts of research processes and components.

 - Learn to critically read and search the literature in order to identify research gaps in scientific knowledge.

 - Gain substantive knowledge in the developmental and structural processes in preparing a research protocol.

 - Learn to write a research question that is specific and measurable using quantitative methods

 - Select and develop appropriate research design, sample, data collection and analysis methods.